raviprakashraju/examples/README.md

 # examples
-This repository is to create examples
+This repository is to learn and create examples